2lindell/advent/docs/source.txt

 Understand "outdoors" as outside when the location is Inside_Building.
 Rule for supplying a missing noun while entering and the location is Inside_Building: now the noun is west.
 [L79]Understand "stream" or "downstream" as a mistake ("The stream flows out through a pair of 1 foot diameter sewer pipes.
 It would be advisable to use the exit.") when the location is Inside_Building.
-Instead of saying xyzzy in Inside_Building:
+After saying xyzzy in Inside_Building:
 	unless In_Debris_Room is visited, continue the action; [This is a change from the original made in the I6 version.
 I kept it because it makes sense that the player should not be able to use a magic word before he discovers it.] move the player to In_Debris_Room as going.
-Instead of saying plugh in Inside_Building:
+After saying plugh in Inside_Building:
 	unless At_Y2 is visited, continue the action;
 	move the player to At_Y2 as going.
 After taking a treasure in Inside_Building: